Many people elect to move forward with starting their divorce process or addressing long-standing child custody concerns in January. Why?

 - Some people anticipate using an end-of-the-year bonus or their tax filing in January to help their financial situation.
 For some, this means gathering the funds necessary to pay the first and last months’ rent to relocate their residence, for others this means having the funds to move forward with hiring legal representation.

 - Many people use the new year, following the holidays to reflect on their life and make a fresh start to create a new life full of happiness so that they are not faced with the same unhappy situation they lived through the previous year.

-For many families, we have the opportunity to help find creative mechanisms to allow change in status quo.
-Consult with one of our attorneys so we can discuss options and provide you with problem solving strategies to change your unhappy situation.
+For many families, we have the opportunity to help find creative mechanisms to allow a change in the status quo.
+Consult with one of our family law attorneys so we can discuss options and provide you with problem-solving strategies to change your unhappy situation.

 Contact us at Pingel Family Law to allow us to be part of your New Year’s divorce plans at (816) 208-8130.